lukiwieser/aave-liquidation-risk/README.md

    - [Defipulse](https://data.defipulse.com)
    - [CoinAPI](https://docs.coinapi.io)

-   Next create a `.env` file at the project's root.
+   Next, create a `.env` file at the project's root.
    The content of the file should look like `.env.sample` but with your API Keys instead of the `xxxx`.

 3. **Run the Scripts:**